Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Abstract

 \section{Abstract}

-We study a hydrodynamic limit of the Vlasov-Navier-Stokes system with external gravity force, following the framework introduced by Han-Kwan and Michel in \cite{HKM}.
-We answer a question raised in the latter concerning the derivation of a Boussinesq-Navier-Stokes type system for arbitrarily large times, starting from the previous fluid-kinetic system.
+We study a hydrodynamic limit of the Vlasov-Navier-Stokes system with external gravity force.
+We answer a question raised by Han-Kwan and Michel in \cite{HKM} concerning the limit towards a Boussinesq-Navier-Stokes type system.
+Our work provides a rigorous derivation of such hydrodynamic equations for arbitrarily large times, starting from the previous fluid-kinetic coupling.
 To do so, we consider a particular spatial geometric setting corresponding to the half-space case.
 Our proof is based on an absorption effect at the boundary which leads to crucial decay in time estimates.

 { }